 Having a high W’ is a trait commonly seen in successful CX and crit riders.
 If the battery is greater, then the rider can perform a greater number of short attacks or sustain a power above CP for longer.
 Additionally, they can do more repeated AC efforts, which is very useful in races where pace is variable.
 However, if a rider improves their CP through training, they may find their W’ value dropping.
 This isn’t necessarily a bad thing though, as a higher CP means that a higher wattage needs to be reached before the W’ starts to drain, and a higher power can be sustained while still recovering the W’.

 However, W’ and CP do have their limitations.
 Firstly, a rider’s pain tolerance/threshold can make the 3min test difficult to conduct, as burying themselves that deep and subjecting themselves to pain like that so quickly can often lead to a rider backing off from the effort.
 In the same way, CP may be 300W but a rider would struggle massively to hold that for, say, 120 minutes.
+In fact some studies have found that CP is only sustainable for ~35 minutes in the majority of athletes.
 There are also other thresholds at play for both short term AC efforts and longer duration sustained ones.
 Heat, neuromuscular fatigue and substrate availability all affect a rider’s ability to perform and maintain/put out the theorised wattage that W’ and CP testing assumes possible.
 However, even with day-to-day variances in personal performance and variances in equipment measurements, W’ and CP still present a useful testing tool for athletes and coaches.
 The results can be used to programme training sessions that will benefit a rider by progressing them towards their chosen goals, whether that be improving race results, getting more out of club runs or moving up the local KOM rankings.